ibexa/documentation-developer/docs/tutorials/generic_field_type/3_register_point2d_as_a_service.md

 You will add it to be able to edit the fields later on.
 For more information about the FormMappers see [Field Type form and template](../../api/field_type_form_and_template.md).

-First add a `FieldValueFormMappperInterface` interface (`EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.
+First add a `FieldValueFormMapperInterface` interface (`EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface`) to Field Type definition in the `src/FieldType/Point2D/Type.php`.

 Next add a `mapFieldValueForm()` with the following arguments: